mschneider/disaster_maps/README.md

 #### Marker validation
 Marker string should probably be validated to not include invalid chars like " or brackets in it.

-### Image upload

-#### Image upload to MongoDB
-Images need to be attached to an event and stored in db instead of the public folder.
-Image upload is currently a stupid http post.
-Images should be possible to upload via iphone.
-An Event should have many Images.

 ### Updating Events

 #### Update API